-14. I/O-ports
+14. I/O-Ports

 All AVR ports have true Read-Modify-Write functionality when used as general digital I/O ports.
 This means that the direction of one port pin can be changed without unintentionally changing the direction of any other pin with the SBI and CBI instructions.
 The same applies when changing drive value (if configured as output) or enabling/disabling of pull-up resistors (if configured as input).
 Each output buffer has symmetrical drive characteristics with both high sink and source capability.
-Port B has a higher pin driver strength than the other ports, but all the pin drivers are strong enough to drive LED displays directly.
+The pin driver is strong enough to drive LED displays directly.
 All port pins have individually selectable pull-up resistors with a supply-voltage invariant resistance.
-All I/O pins have protection diodes to both $V{CC}$ and Ground as indicated in Figure 14-1.
-Refer to "Electrical characteristics - TA = -40°C to 85°C" on page 323 for a complete list of parameters.
+All I/O pins have protection diodes to both V{CC} and Ground as indicated in Figure 14-1 on page 65.
+Refer to "Electrical characteristics - TA = -40°C to 85°C" on page 295 for a complete list of parameters.
 If exceeding the pin voltage "Absolute Maximum Ratings", resulting currents can harm the device if not limited accordingly.
-For segment pins used as general I/O, the same situation can also influence the LCD voltage level.